Skip to content

 Can I see which channels drive sales for my Shopify fashion brand with GA4 data?

 Yes.
-Upload your GA4 CSV and get results in minutes.
-Connect Shopify to enhance the analysis with revenue data.
-Requires 3+ months of historical data.
-127 Dutch fashion brands already use it.
+Upload your GA4 CSV and get causal-attribution results in 5–10 minutes.
+Native Shopify integration is on the roadmap but not required today.
+Named Dutch fashion brands already use it.

 How much does attribution analysis cost for my Shopify fashion brand?